ItsMoss/Cervical-Screening/README.md

 + `helpers.py` - includes various helper functions used for both testing and functionality in the main program

++ `requirements.txt` - all packages (dependencies) needed to run our program and test building for continuous integration

 + `test_cervical.py` - contains all unit tests for cervical.py

 + `TrainingData/` - folder containing all test images used for SVM creation